New streaming app to ‘Max’ programming from HBO, Discovery

 Since taking over the combined company, Zaslav has been shedding thousands workers and slashing other expenses to cope with the roughly $50 billion debt that the company took on largely because of the merger.
 The cost cutting included a decision to pull the plug on CNN’s streaming service a month after its launch in a move that quickly raised doubts about whether the Warner Bros.
 Discovery deal would turn out to be a flop.

-The ongoing skepticism has been reflected in Warner Bros.
-Discovery’s stock price, which has dropped by more than 40% since the merger’s completion.
-That included a decline of 6% during Wednesday’s late afternoon trading after the company laid out its plans for the Max app.
+The ongoing skepticism has been reflected in New York-based Warner Bros.
+Discovery’s stock price, which has dropped by more than 40% since the merger’s completion, including further erosion Wednesday that occurred after the company laid out its plans for the Max app.

 Netflix, which ended last year with 231 million worldwide subscribers, is just one of a bevy of deep-pocketed streamers that the new Max app will be competing against.
 Other notables include Apple, Amazon, and Walt Disney Co., which offers apps for Hulu TV and ESPN in addition to Disney Plus.